 This is all down to you.
 I probably get asked this question more than any other.
 In an ideal world, you'd practice at least every other day, but unfortunately life doesn't always allow this.
 Most of my students have full time jobs so it can prove tricky to fit drums around everything else going on.
 What I would say though, is do as much as you can on a practice pad, even a few minutes a day while the kettle is boiling.
 Any time you can fit it in is going to help you improve.

 Everybody has different circumstances, but as long as you're doing enough to see a weekly improvement yourself, then that's good enough.

 Bank transfer or cash work perfectly.
 You can also pay me directly via Monzo if you have that facility.

 If you need to cancel or reschedule your drum lesson, it's not a problem.

 Please give at least 24 hours notice before the start of your booked lesson, otherwise I'll need to take payment in full.

-How long is a trial lesson and what does it cover?
+How long is a taster lesson and what does it cover?

-A trial lesson usually lasts around half an hour, sometimes a bit longer if time permits.
+A taster lesson usually lasts around half an hour, sometimes a bit longer if time permits.